TeoBouvard/nephelae/README.md

 **How do I install it ?**
-Clone the repo, cd into it and `make install`.
-You can get all the `make` targets by simply running `make help`.
+Clone the repo, cd into it and `make full-install`.
+You can get all the relevant `make` targets by simply running `make help`.

 **How do I run it ?**
-Once installed (make sure to check the prerequisites), you can launch the server by running `make runserver`.
+Once installed (make sure to check the [prerequisites](#prerequisites)), you can launch the server by running `make runserver`.
 You can then open a web browser (chrome or chromium preferably) and go to [localhost:8000](http://localhost:8000).
-As the server broadcasts on the whole network, you can use this interface from every computer on the network, by changing `localhost` to the server's IP address in the URL.
+As the server broadcasts on the whole network, you can use this interface from every computer on your network, by changing `localhost` to the server's IP address in the URL.

 **How does it work ?**